42madrid/remote-challs/chall04/README.md

 ### Reward

  - The first one to submit a working solution will earn `840` points for their coalition.
- - Everyone else submitting a working solution *(not yet submitted)* will earn `252` points for their coalition.
+ - Everyone else submitting a working solutuin *(not yet submitted)* will earn `252` points for their coalition.
- - Every participant that tried to solve the challenge and pushed a solution will earn `168` points for their coalition.
+ - Every participant that tried to solve the challenge and pushed a solution will earn `84` points for their coalition.

+*Anyone submitting an optimised solution will earn `210` bonus points for their coalition.*

 <br /><br />
 Good luck!
 <br />